 It is more common for people to drive slightly over the speed limit when rushing about during the day.
 Generally you only get points on your license if you are going 10 miles or more over the speed limit.
 Once on your license, they remain for 2 years.
 Hiring an attorney to help keep these points off your driver’s license is key.
 This is especially important if you drive for work or need to maintain a commercial driver’s license.
 Hire a Columbus, Ohio criminal defense attorney to help prepare your defense.
 If you face multiple charges and need to drive for work, you should prepare an adequate defense to preserve your rights.

-Additional violations include: driving over the line, evading, making an illegal turn, and drag racing.
+Additional minor traffic violations include: driving over the line, evading, making an illegal turn, and drag racing.
 Officers who see this behavior will hand out a ticket for the reckless behavior.
-You can also receive points on your license for these violations.
+You can also receive points on your license for these minor traffic violations.
 Finding the right traffic defense attorney to help you understand the various ways you can fight these charges is important.